How national security surveillance nabs more than spies

 Current and former officials say just because a FISA warrant produces charges other than national security ones doesn’t mean the target is no longer considered a national security threat.
-Sometimes, particularly when disrupting a terrorist plot, prosecutors may opt to charge other crimes they find evidence of for fear of tipping the target’s conspirators to the investigation’s actual purpose.
+Sometimes, particularly when disrupting a terrorism plot, prosecutors may charge other crimes they find evidence of for fear of tipping the target’s conspirators to the investigation’s actual purpose.

 That’s what happened with Daher and Rammal.
 They were charged in August 2018 with defrauding the food stamp program in a scheme that investigators say was based at a Detroit service station.

-The next month, prosecutors told them that the government intended to use information collected under a warrant approved by the Foreign Intelligence Surveillance Court, which authorizes law enforcement to eavesdrop on people it has probable cause to believe are agents of a foreign power.
+The next month, prosecutors told them they intended to use information collected under a warrant approved by the Foreign Intelligence Surveillance Court, which authorizes law enforcement to eavesdrop on people it has probable cause to believe are agents of a foreign power.

 That meant that while Daher and Rammal could see government evidence about the fraud allegations, they were denied details about the reasons for the national security surveillance.